akshar292/student_performance_project/README.md

 ## 🏠 Dashboard

-The Dashboard provides an overall view of student performance.
+The Dashboard provides an overall view of student academic performance.

 ### Includes: